Fedoraware/Fedoraloader/README.md

 It automatically downloads and injects the latest Fedoraware build into your game.
 Optionally, Fedoraloader can also restart Steam and inject a VAC-Bypass to prevent bans.

-This is a complete rewrite in C++ 20 of Fedoraloader.
-The previous version was written in C# and can be found [here](...).
+This is a complete rewrite in C++ 20 of Fedoraloader in an attempt to fix previous issue and make the injection process as streamlined as possible.
+The previous version was written in C# and can be found [here](https://github.com/Fedoraware/Fedoraloader-Legacy).

 > [!NOTE]
 > VAC-Bypass is disabled by default to prevent issues with other game.